1stdibs/WrapModel/README.md

 If you can't use Swift 5.1 or later, you can still get Objective C accessibility for properties using a private definition/public accessor pattern.
 The properties themselves are declared as private and you provide public accessors to access/write the property values.
 The properties themselves aren't available to Objective C because they're based on Swift generics.

-The public accessors are doing the same work that the `@ROProperty` and `@RWProperty` property wrappers do for us in Swift 5.1 and later.
+The public accessors are doing the same work that the property wrappers do for us in Swift 5.1 and later.
 ```swift
 // A Customer model definition using private definition/public accessor pattern - Objective C accessible
 // Properties are directly readable and writable using property name.
 E.g. cust.lastName = "Jones".